jloOop/Boundary-Spin-Momentum-Filtering-Data/data/processed-summary-tables/ReadMe.md

 ## Interpretation

 The physical observable remains the detector-present roof flux / norm loss.
-The interior-plane ratios and timing windows are diagnostics only.
-They help justify the fixed cutoff used in Supplement S4 and separate early first-pass behavior from later finite-guide return structure.
+The interior-planes ratios and timing windows are used for diagnostics only such as e.g., measuring the speeed of packet and so on.
+They help justify the fixed cutoff used in Supplement S4 and separate early first-pass passage of wavepacket from late finite-guide return sectors structure.

 The common cutoff is not fitted from the roof-flux data and is not a reflection coefficient.
 It is a conservative timing marker chosen to stay before the earliest estimated bottom-return contamination across the sweep.